Z shell

 The Z shell (Zsh) is a Unix shell that can be used as an interactive login shell and as a command interpreter for shell scripting.
 Zsh is an extended Bourne shell with many improvements, including some features of Bash, ksh, and tcsh.

+Zsh was created by Paul Falstad in 1990 while he was a student at Princeton University.
+It combines features from both ksh and tcsh, offering functionality such as programmable command-line completion, extended file globbing, improved variable/array handling, and themeable prompts.

+Zsh is available for Microsoft Windows as part of the UnxUtils collection and has been adopted as the default shell for macOS, Deepin and Kali Linux.
+The "Oh My Zsh" user community website provides a platform for third-party plug-ins and themes, featuring a large and active contributor base.

 History

 Paul Falstad wrote the first version of Zsh in 1990 while a student at Princeton University.
-The name zsh derives from the name of Yale professor Zhong Shao (then a teaching assistant at Princeton University) – Paul Falstad regarded Shao's login-id, "zsh", as a good name for a shell.
+The name zsh derives from the name of Zhong Shao, a teaching assistant at Princeton University.
+Falstad regarded Shao's login, "zsh", as a good name for a shell.